-- To foster Christian values - To create a caring and co-operative community that promotes trust, integrity and tolerance where every individual feels valued and respected - To develop confidence, high self-esteem and self-discipline - To develop pupil's understanding of the consequences of their actions and accept responsibility for them - To establish a clearly defined hierarchy of responses to inappropriate behaviour.
+- To foster Christian values particularly around our 'golden thread' of 'loving our neighbour as ourselves', and our core emphases of love, joy, peace, goodness, kindness, gentleness, faithfulness and self-control. - To create a caring and co-operative community that promotes trust, integrity and tolerance where every individual feels valued and respected - To develop confidence, high self-esteem and self-discipline - To develop pupil's understanding of the consequences of their actions and accept responsibility for them - To establish a clearly defined hierarchy of responses to inappropriate behaviour.